Michael J. Fox Foundation

 Grant in 2024

-NurrOn Pharmaceuticals is an innovative pharmaceutical company focused on developing disease-modifying therapies for Parkinson's disease.
-The company is dedicated to creating novel targeted therapeutics aimed at treating Nurr1-related incurable human disorders.
-NurrOn Pharmaceuticals is engaged in the discovery and development of substances designed to alleviate symptoms of Parkinson's disease by protecting dopaminergic neurons.
-Through its research efforts, the company seeks to improve clinical outcomes for patients suffering from this debilitating condition.
+NurrOn Pharmaceuticals is an innovative pharmaceutical company focused on developing disease-modifying therapies for Parkinson's disease and other Nurr1-related disorders.
+The company is dedicated to creating novel targeted therapeutics aimed at alleviating symptoms of these conditions by protecting dopaminergic neurons, which are crucial for motor control and function.
+Through its research and development efforts, NurrOn Pharmaceuticals seeks to improve clinical outcomes for patients suffering from Parkinson's disease, addressing a significant unmet medical need in the treatment of this incurable disorder.

 CND Life Sciences